Supermarine Spitfire (early Merlin-powered variants): PR Mk XIII (Type 367)

 The PR Mk XIII was an improvement on the earlier PR Type G with the same camera system but a new engine, the Merlin 32, which was specially rated for low-altitude flight.
 It carried a light armament of 4 × .303" Browning machine guns.
 The first prototype Mk XIII was tested in March 1943.

 Twenty-six Mk XIIIs were converted from either PR Type G, Mk II or Mk Vs. They were used for low level reconnaissance in preparation for the Normandy landings.

 Production

-The majority of the early P.R Spitfires were converted from existing airframes and are not listed separately.
+The majority of the early PR Spitfires were converted from existing airframes and are not listed separately.
 Because the first Mk Vs were converted from Mk I and some Mk II airframes the first true production Spitfire V is listed.